 Abstract

-In India, a few institutes have started the program of Humanities in Medicine ( HiM ) on a smaller scale.
+In India, a few institutes have started the program of Humanities in Medicine ( HiM ) on a small scale.
 In 2014, a decision was made at Pondicherry Institute of Medical Sciences (PIMS) to begin HiM program for undergraduate students and it has been conducted successfully for the last 3 years.
 The major strengths of the program were the formal integration of the program within the curriculum and the contribution by a huge number of enthusiastic, talented and motivated faculty.
-The immediate major challenges we had to deal with were – what objectives? what topics? for whom? by whom? when? how to conduct? and how to evaluate?
-We wish to discuss these points in detail.
+In this article we wish to discuss the evolution of the HiM program in our institution and its implementation.

 Main Text

-The challenge began with trying to understand the term “Humanities in Medicine”(HiM).
-In a three year period (2015-2017) during introductory sessions for the undergraduate students,it was observed that 'Humanities' was often confused with 'Humanity'.
+Introduction: The Medical Education Unit of Pondicherry Institute of Medical Sciences and the administrative authorities felt that there was a need to inculcate in medical students a love for the art of healing, ethical medicine and humanitarian medicine.
+Hence it was decided that a program of ‘Humanities in Medicine’ will be introduced.The challenge began with trying to understand the term ‘Humanities in Medicine’(HiM) as 'Humanities' was often confused with 'Humanity'.
 The Oxford English dictionary defines the word humanities as 'learning concerned with human culture, especially literature, history, art, music and philosophy'.
-According to the same dictionary, humanity however means different things - (a) human beings collectively (b) the state of being human and (c) the quality of being humane.
-Deborah Kirklin, who is considered as an international authority on the subject, defines humanities in medicine as “An interdisciplinary endeavor that draws on the creative and intellectual strengths of diverse disciplines like literature, art, creative writing, drama, film, music, philosophy, anthropology and history in pursuit of medical educational goals.
+According to the same dictionary, humanity however means different things (a) human beings collectively (b) the state of being human and (c) the quality of being humane.
+Deborah Kirklin, who is considered an international authority on the subject, defines humanities in medicine as “An interdisciplinary endeavour that draws on the creative and intellectual strengths of diverse disciplines like literature, art, creative writing, drama, film, music, philosophy, anthropology and history in pursuit of medical educational goals.
 (1)

-In 2014, a decision was made at Pondicherry Institute of Medical Sciences (PIMS) to begin HiM program for undergraduate students.
-The initiative came after a meeting of the Medical Education Unit (MEU), with support from the administrative authorities.
-Forty hours of dedicated time was allotted for this endeavor.
-A co-coordinator was also appointed and a small team formed for the conduct and evaluation of the program.
+Methods: A small team comprising the Dean (TA), Vice Dean (SS) of the Medical Education Unit and a coordinator (MP) for the overall conduct of the program was formed.
+The objective of the program was to inculcate in students love for the art of healing, ethical medicine and humanitarian medicine.
+The team was of the firm opinion that every medical student needs to experience this program.
+It was therefore decided to include the entire class of the students with attendance being marked and also to conduct the sessions during the regular teaching hours.
+Hence, it was decided to integrate HiM into the curriculum for the 1st, 2nd and pre final year students during semester II, Semester IV and Semester VI, from January to May of every year.
+Forty hours which were additional tutorial hours were dedicated to this endeavour.
+Regarding selection of topics, in addition to the suggestions from faculty and students, the introduction of ATCOM (Attitudes & Communication) module by the Medical Council of India gave us quite a few extra ideas.

-The immediate major challenges we had to deal with were – what objectives? what topics? forwhom?by whom? when? how to conduct? and how to evaluate?
+We decided that the sessions would be conducted altogether differently from the routine didactic classes.
+Certain guidelines were decided, such as – each session would be conducted by multiple faculty members so that various viewpoints would be expressed for sensitive issues, philosophical and ethical matters, attitude, communication skills, etc. The coordinator chose a team of facilitators across specialties for each topic, keeping in mind their interest, experience and ability to deal with the given topic.
+The coordinator decided to attend every session in order to identify the interests and participation of students and faculty and to make modifications in further sessions, if needed.